 Together, you can create a great marketing campaign with the ultimate goal of making a profit.

 It’s the exact differences between inbound and outbound marketing I have shared with you.
-Now, you can select the better marketing strategy to grow your business.
+Now, you can select a better marketing strategy to grow your business.

 If you think this article has helped you clearing the doubt about inbound vs. outbound marketing, don’t hesitate to share with your friends.